A university taster session kindled Justine Lucas’ appetite for the game and she hasn’t looked back since.

 Coaches at Lichfield earmarked her potential, telling her she had the talent to represent England one day, and their predictions rang true, with Lucas, a former pupil at Knights Templar School in Baldock, Hertfordshire, scoring her first international try in the 2015 Women’s Six Nations.

-She played every match as England won the 2017 Six Nations and also remained a regular fixture in the Red Roses side that finished second at the Women’s Rugby World Cup, after witch she joined Wasps.
+She played every match as England won the 2017 Six Nations and also remained a regular fixture in the Red Roses side that finished second at the Women’s Rugby World Cup.

 Lucas also featured in the 2018 Six Nations, helping to tee up a Poppy Cleall try in a 52-0 victory over Wales.